benthicmaw/Dalaran/README.md

 Currently in the stage of building out the lexer to tokenize all current cards correctly.

-In it's current state, the lexer is only able to parse Leeroy Jenkins and any cards that have the same vocabulary as an example.
+In it's current state, the lexer is only able to lex cards from the Basic Set or cards that have the same vocabulary.

 ## Try it Out